 When you’re looking for VPN options to use with your NVIDIA Shield TV, you’re going to run into a large number of free services.
 At face value, many of these look excellent.
 They use some of the same technologies built into the technologies we cover in this article – and come with quality encryption, convenient apps and servers in various countries.
 Despite all this, there are several key problems with most free VPNs.
 The first problem is security.
 Every VPN service needs to make money – and many do it by showing you ads and prompting you to install apps or services.
 Unfortunately, many VPNs end up putting malware and viruses on your computer.
 Other free VPNs sell your data off after harvesting it – or turn your computer into a botnet device by selling its processing power to hackers.
 Obviously, this is the opposite of what you want, and the first reason to avoid free services.

 The second problem with free VPNs is that they don’t have the same features that paid providers have.
 For example, a free service will rarely come with apps or instructions that are compatible with the NVIDIA Shield TV, as well as other multimedia boxes, like AppleTV, WiFi routers, and gaming devices.
-In another example, most free VPNs simply don’t have the money to pay for premium, international servers – meaning that you may not be able to get the US IP you need to watch Netflix easily.
+In another example, most free VPNs simply don’t have the money to pay for premium, international servers – meaning that you may not be able to get the US IP or defeat the VPN blocks you need to watch Netflix easily.
 In short, if you want quality, uninterrupted service, then a free VPN should be the last thing you consider downloading and using.